 Sevilla vs Real Betis

-However Betis fans will be quick to claim the bigger fanbase and attendances at the larger Benito Villamarin do back that up, with the green and white half of Seville averaging around 14,000 more fans per home game than their rivals during the 2022/23 LaLiga season.
+However Betis fans will be quick to claim the bigger fanbase and attendances at the larger Benito Villamarin do back that up, with the green and white half of Seville averaging around 16,000 more fans per home game than their rivals during the 2024/25 LaLiga season and the third highest figures in Spain overall.
 They also see themselves as the working class club and this is a derby day where tempers regularly flare both on and off the pitch in arguably Spain’s most passionate football city.

 Barcelona vs Real Madrid

 This one doesn’t really need any introduction.
-It would be silly to even try to summarise the complexities and politics of the Clásico into a short paragraph but it’s safe to say that this remains the biggest game in world football featuring the two biggest clubs on the planet.
+It would be silly to even try to summarise the complexities and politics of El Clasico into a short paragraph but it’s safe to say that this remains the biggest game in world football, featuring the two biggest clubs on the planet.

 Athletic Club vs Real Sociedad